daihuaye/UltimateJS/README.txt

 http://www.logicking.com/UltimateJS/downloads/BasicSampleDemo.zip

-BasicSample demo should be complied via Ant Build and tested from the browaer on your local HTTP server (for example EasyPHP).
+BasicSample demo should be complied via Ant Build and tested from web browser on your local HTTP server (for example EasyPHP).